Transition Waste Optimization for Coded Elastic Computing: Introduction

 In Fig.~\ref{fig:toy_example}~(b), only four machines are available, each of which takes 15 tasks.
-As the fifth machine has left, it is necessary now that each of the four available machines must take $3=15-12$ more tasks.
+As Machine 5 has left, it is necessary now that each of the four available machines must take $3=15-12$ more tasks.
 Ideally, when the transition from five machines to four machines occurs, each machine continues their existing tasks and works on three new tasks.
 This is true for Machine~1 because $S^5_1 \subset S^4_1$.
 However, it is not the case for other machines.
-For instance, Machine~3 has to abandon \emph{two} tasks (8 and 9) and takes over \emph{five} new tasks (0-4).
+For instance, Machine~3 has to abandon \emph{two} tasks (8 and 9) and takes over \emph{five} new tasks $(0\to 4)$.
 The transition waste at Machine~3 is $(2+5)-3 = 4$ tasks.
-Note that three is the \emph{necessary} increase in the number of tasks each machine must take and so we less that amount.
+Note that three is the \emph{necessary} increase in the number of tasks each machine must take and so we subtract that amount.
 The transition wastes at other machines can be computed in a similar manner.
-The total transition waste is Therefore, sticking to the cyclic allocation scheme of~\cite{Yang_etal_2019}, we waste 12 tasks.
-However, it turns out that we can reduce the transition waste to \emph{zero} if we use the allocation scheme in Fig.~\ref{fig:toy_example}~(c) instead.
+The total transition waste is

+Therefore, sticking to the cyclic allocation scheme of~\cite{Yang_etal_2019}, we waste 12 tasks.
+However, it turns out that the transition waste can be reduced to \emph{zero} if we use the allocation scheme in Fig.~\ref{fig:toy_example}~(c) instead.
 In this case, as $S^5_n \subset S^4_n$, the transition wastes at all four machines are zero.
 The trick is to \emph{shift} the cyclic task allocation by a right amount ($-3$ in this case) to maximize the overlaps between $S^5_n$ and $S^4_n$, $n = 1,\ldots, 4$.